brown-ccv/honeycomb-docs/docs/quick_start.md

 }
 ```

 The scripts section contains a number of commands you can run.

-They are also presented in key/value pair where the key is the command name and value is the command we want to run.
+They are presented in key/value pair where the key is the command name and value is the command we want to run.

-_Checkout the [NPM Scripts](https://brown-ccv.github.io/honeycomb-docs/docs/npm_scripts) page for more information about the different scripts you can run._
+_Check out the [NPM Scripts](https://brown-ccv.github.io/honeycomb-docs/docs/npm_scripts) page for more information about the different scripts you can run._

 ### 4. Run the task in dev mode